Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Proposed Approach

 The whole procedure requires proper initialization, which is particularly important for establishing convergence.
 To this end, one can randomly initialize $\btheta_i^{(0)}$ at node $i$, compute $\cQ(\X_i; \btheta_i^{(0)})$, and transmit it to the server using {\it full precision} without compression.
 This makes the server and the nodes able to start from the same initialization.
 The server then computes $\G^{(0)}$ using \eqref{eq:Gupdate} and broadcasts it to the nodes using {\it full precision} representation.
 Note that this is only full precision communication round that is needed in our algorithm.
 Since the initialization is transmitted with full precision, we set

-For linear MAX-VAR GCCA, there are light approximation algorithms, e.g., those in \cite{rastogi2015multiview}, that can also be executed in a distributed manner with a single-round ${\cal O}(J\widetilde{K})$ (where $\widetilde{K}>K$) communication.
-Such initialization strategies can also be used under our framework; see details in Appendix~\ref{app:mvlsa_distributed}.
-This way, the proposed distributed algorithm is warm-started, and often enjoys quicker convergence.
+For linear MAX-VAR GCCA, there are light approximation algorithms, e.g., those in \cite{rastogi2015multiview}, that can also be executed in a distributed manner with a single-round ${\cal O}(J\widetilde{K})$ (where $\widetilde{K}>K$) communication. {This is done by computing GCCA on heavily rank-reduced version of the views (i.e., of rank $\widetilde{K}$)}.
+Such initialization strategies can also be used under our framework; see \cite{fu2017scalable}.
+This way, the proposed algorithm is warm-started, and often enjoys quicker convergence.